ecadlabs/signatory/docs/yubihsm.md

 apt-get install libusb-1.0-0
 ```

-To install the connector from the, find and install the
+To install the connector, find and install the

 ```
 dpkg -i yubihsm-connector_2.1.0-1_amd64.deb